anne-urai/lab_wiki/docs/vision/Working_with_me.md

 - [Handout from Niv & Murray's mentoring course](https://docs.google.com/document/d/19lL7N_7svzsUmA8_wQul_CQ1d3Jk7G676HXy8yK0GMY/edit)
 - Hour-long _Growing Up in Science_ session about mentoring up ([link](https://www.cns.nyu.edu/events/growingupinscience/), search for 'mentoring up').

-## Meetings
-Please join the [weekly CogPsy meeting](https://anne-urai.github.io/lab_wiki/Practical.html) and weekly lab meeting (ask Anne for access to lab calendar), and feel free to suggest topics/papers.

-For Bachelor/Master student projects, I normally start with **meetings on demand**: when you either get stuck or have something to show me (one of these should happen every few weeks), book a meeting through Calendly and send me a short description beforehand.
-For longer projects (PhD/postdoc), we'll start with regular meetings (e.g. once a week, once every two weeks).
-Talk to me and find out what works for you.

-Before our weekly supervision meetings, fill out this [template](https://anne-urai.github.io/lab_wiki/MeetingTemplate.html) to help us structure our discussion.
-Afterwards, email the action points we agreed on.
-Most meetings shouldn't be longer than 45 minutes to an hour; but of course if we need more time/relaxed atmosphere, let me know.

 #### Mentoring agreement